quiltdata/quilt/docs/API Reference/cli.md

                       [--path PATH]
                       name

-Install a package
+Install a package or a collection of packages

 positional arguments:
-  name                  Name of package, in the USER/PKG[/PATH] format
+  name                  Name can be of two representations:
-                        ([/PATH] is deprecated, use --path parameter instead)
+                        - Name of package, in the USER/PKG[/PATH] format ([/PATH] is deprecated, use --path parameter instead)
+                        - Path to quilt.yaml package dependency file.

 optional arguments:
-  -h, --help            show this help message and exit --registry REGISTRY   Registry where package is located, usually s3://MY-
+  -h, --help            show this help message and exit --registry REGISTRY   Registry where package is located, usually s3://MY-BUCKET.
-                        BUCKET.
                         Defaults to the default remote registry.
   --top-hash TOP_HASH   Hash of package to install.
 Defaults to latest.
   --dest DEST           Local path to download files to.
   --dest-registry DEST_REGISTRY
                         Registry to install package to.
 Defaults to local registry.
   --path PATH           If specified, downloads only PATH or its children.
 ```
 ## `verify`